cyjia/oo/README.md

     Given a parking lot and one car
     When the car is stored and picked
     Then the car should not be picked again

+- ParkingBoy can store and pick a car among multiple ParkingLot

+    Tasking

+    Given a parking lot and a parking boy
+    When a car is stored by parking boy
+    Then the car should be picked by parking lot

+    Given a parking lot and a parking boy
+    When a car is stored by parking boy
+    Then the car should be picked by parking boy

+    Given two parking lot and a parking boy
+    When a car is stored
+    Then the car should be picked by parking boy